 I hate to sound like that guy but "not all crochet socks" A lot of patterns for socks seem to be based too much on knitted socks and we know that crochet fabric does not behave like knitted fabric.
 To fit well, socks need to stretch to hug the foot.
 Plain stocking stitch knitted socks work because knitting has a lot of horizontal stretch.
 The same cannot be said for rounds of double (US single) crochet.
 Crochet has stretch vertically so the sock design needs to utilise this.
 Knitted socks tens to work at a very tight gauge to minimise wear and create a thicker fabric.
 If you work crochet at these tensions it will feel like walking on a million hard knots, luckily as we make a thicker fabric in crochet the fabric is already firmer so the gauge does not need to be quite so small.
 Crochet sock design needs to consider these differences between knitting and crochet to work and be comfortable.
 Luckily for you, all of The Crochet Project's sock designs do.

 "What's the best yarn for socks? "

-The hope is that you'll want to wear your socks a lot and walk in them.
-As you walk they will rub against your shoes or the ground so the yarn has to be pretty sturdy in order to take that punishment.
+The hope is that you'll want to wear your socks a lot and walk or move in them.
+As you move they will rub against your shoes or the ground so the yarn has to be pretty sturdy in order to take that punishment.
 Your feet aren't the most delicate part of your body so unless you have an allergy you can probably cope with a sturdier wool there than you might want around your neck.

 A wool blend is the ideal fibre for handmade socks as wool is an elastic fibre that can stretch and return to shape, breathable and naturally wicks moisture away.
 Wool repels odour and is fairly self-cleaning so wool socks don't need washing very often, they can just be aired between wears.
 Washing as little as possible helps your socks last longer as the washing process contributes to the wear and tear too.